dynaconf/dynaconf/docs/index.md

 ???
 "Writing Validators as a toml file"

-    You can also alternativelly place a `dynaconf_validators.toml` file in the root of your project.
+    You can also alternatively place a `dynaconf_validators.toml` file in the root of your project.

     ```toml